maotterson/nuxt-netlify-homepage/content/resume.md

 ## Summary

-An aspiring web/software developer with a passion for learning new technologies and solving problems.
-Seeking an opportunity to help develop web-based solutions.
+An aspiring C#/.NET developer with a passion for learning new technologies and solving problems.
+Seeking an opportunity to continue to learn best software engineering practices and further my career.

+## Project Highlights

+-	**Automated Tutoring Check-In Application:** Architected and developed in-house prototype web application/database and cloud services (Node.js REST API, ASP.NET Core served front-end, Microsoft Azure Ecosystem) to automate student check-ins for tutoring.
+Worked on a team with two other tutors and delivered technical/project requirements directly to department head in self-directed progress meetings.
+-**CLI Tool for Spotify:** Developed a CLI tool for use with the Spotify Web API using C#/ASP.NET Core based on the clean architecture strategy utilizing a Mediatr command pipeline.
+The tool allows for typical controls of a Spotify Web player via the command line, along with additional tasks, such as creating a playlist from an external file.
+-	**Weightlifting Add-on Application for Strava:** Currently working on .NET application suite (Web API served via AWS Lambda + MAUI App) that integrates with the Strava API to allow more streamlined posting of weightlifting-related activities to the Strava App.

 ## Technical Skills

-- **Languages:** C#, Java, PHP, Go, Python
-- **Front-End:** JavaScript, HTML5, CSS3
-- **Front-End Frameworks:** Vue.js/Nuxt.js, Angular, Svelte, jQuery
-- **Back-End Frameworks:** Node.js/Express.js, ASP.NET Core, Laravel, Django
+-	**C#10/ASP.NET Core 6 Ecosystem** (REST, Minimal APIs, MVC, Blazor, Razor Pages)
+-	**Packages:** Entity Framework, Mediatr, Refit, Automapper, Polly, XUnit
+-	**Cloud Services:** AWS (Lambda, DynamoDB), Azure, DigitalOcean
-- **Design Patterns/Strategies:** MVC, MVVM, REST/RPC APIs, MEVN, JAMStack, LAMP
+-	**Design Patterns/Strategies:** Domain-Driven Design, CQRS, MVC, N-Tier, SOLID/KISS/DRY/YAGNI Principles
-- **Cloud Platforms/Technologies:** DigitalOcean, AWS, Azure, Google Cloud, Docker, GitHub, Netlify, Strapi
-- **DBMS:** MongoDB, MySQL
+-	**Front-End Technologies:** JavaScript/HTML5/CSS3, Vue.js/Nuxt.js, Angular
-- **Other:** MS Office, MS PowerApps, Adobe Creative, Postman, Bash, Powershell, git
+-	**Other:** SQL, MS Office, MS PowerApps, Docker/Docker Compose, Postman, Bash, git

-## Qualifications
-- Almost three years of professional tutoring experience in software and web development and math at a local community college
-- Six months of personal full-stack freelance web development experience, projects including:
-  - MEAN project to display current COVID-19 vaccination appointments in Ohio.
-  - In-house web applications (Node.js REST API, ASP.NET Website) to automate student check-ins for tutoring with our department's system.

 ## Education
 ### **The Ohio State University, Columbus, OH**